Yellow weather warning for rain in the Lothians as flooding and travel disruption likely

-Edinburgh weather: Yellow weather warning for rain in the Lothians as flooding and travel disruption likely
+Edinburgh weather: Yellow warning for rain and dangerous conditions in Lothians as flooding and travel disruption likely

 The Met Office is warning of floods and dangerous conditions after it extended a yellow weather warning for rain across the Scottish Borders and the Lothians on Tuesday.